AIAtrium/mcp-assistant/README.md

 KEYS * # check streams
 XLEN plan_execution # check this specific stream XREVRANGE plan_execution + - COUNT 1  # check the last message
+docker exec redis-local redis-cli XTRIM plan_execution MAXLEN 0 # DELETE all messages on the stream - only use for cleanup during testing
 ```

 ## Future Work